RpidBing/ExBlog/src/content/posts/markdown-extended.md

 image: ''
 tags: [Demo, Example, Markdown, Fuwari]
 category: 'Examples'
-draft: false
+draft: true
 ---

 ## GitHub Repository Cards

 You can add dynamic cards that link to GitHub repositories, on page load, the repository information is pulled from the GitHub API.

 ::github{repo="Fabrizz/MMM-OnSpotify"}